Quest for the Code

-Starbright Asthma CD-ROM Game: Quest for the Code is an interactive asthma adventure game developed by Starbright.
+Starbright Asthma CD-ROM Game: Quest for the Code is an interactive asthma management adventure game developed by Starbright.
 The game is available in both English and Spanish and free to both children with asthma and their carers.
 The game was designed for educational purposes.

 Originally developed as a CD-ROM game for use in schools, it was later made available online for free for use by parents, teachers, and students.

 It was part of a series including Starbright Diabetes CD-Rom, Starbright Explorer Series, and Starbright Hospital Pals.

 Production and release

 In May 2002, The Starlight Children's Foundation, chaired by Steven Spielberg and General H. Norman Schwarzkopf announced the educational CD-Rom.
 It was developed using input of an advisory team of national pediatric asthma experts.
 The making, funding and distribution of "Quest" was assisted by Home Shopping Network, Technicolor, Ivy Hill Corp., ImagEngine Corp. and GlaxoSmithKline, and it was described as "widely distributed".
 It was made available for free at the National Library of Medicine's Virtual Asthma Exhibit.
 In November 2002, the developers received a grant from the Centers for Disease Control and Prevention's (CDC) adolescent and school health program, allowing them to distribute the game to school nurses at more than 30,000 elementary, middle and high schools free of charge.
 Due to a grant from The California Endowment, the game was included in a distributed Asthma Tool Kit.
 In 2007, Starlight converted the game to a web-based platform.